DimitriCabaud/InstantGPT/README.md

 - **Audio Transcription**: Utilizes OpenAI's Whisper API to transcribe recorded audio into text.
 - **Image and Text Analysis**: Sends images and transcriptions to OpenAI's GPT-4o API for analysis.
 - **Interactive GUI**: User-friendly interface for displaying results, including clipboard content, transcription, and GPT responses.
-- **GIF Animation**: Visual feedback during recording using a GIF animation.
 - **Productivity Enhancement**: Aims to save time and streamline workflows by offering faster interactions with ChatGPT.

 ## Installation